byuccl/ddr_rowhammer/experiments.md

 # Experiment #1: December 2022 Radiation Test (Los Alamos)

 The goal of this experiment was to determine the defects that occur with the DRAM from radiation.
 We tested with the nexys video and antmicro datacenter boards.
 The results of our experiment are summarized [here](https://github.com/byuccl/ddr_rowhammer/tree/tr-ddrh-mjw/radiation_results#radiation-experiment-feedback) and the data from the bist we ran during this test is [here](https://github.com/byuccl/ddr_rowhammer/releases/tag/lansce_Dec2022).

+**TODO**: Indicate which specific boards were used for this part.
+Add a picture?

 TODO: expand description

-# Experiment #2: July 2023 Radiation Test (Europe)
+# Experiment #2: July 2023 ChipIR Radiation Test

 The goal of this experiment was to determine the defects that occur with the DRAM from radiation, specifically if the number of errors increase as a result of the rowhammer effect and lower refresh rate, and if these errors correlate.
 We targeted the Nexys4DDR, Nexys Video, and antmicro datacenter boards.